r-abbott/r-abbott.github.com/_posts/2017-03-14-a-look-into-the-latest-javascript-frameworks-installation.md

 {% endhighlight %}

 <h4>Conclusion</h4>
-All of the global installations, and creation of the first application are pretty quick (a few minutes).
-Also, all of the created applications are runnable, and ready for you to develop your own application.
+All of the global installations and creation of the first application are pretty quick (a few minutes).
+They are also very comparable when installing using a CLI, with the steps being straightforward and simple, and abstracting all the heavy lifting away from the user.
+Also, all of the created applications are runnable (which I think is very important to get right, as people become frustrated when things do not work right away), and ready for you to develop your own application.